virginie-sankara/virginie-sankara/README.md

 analyzing the influence of technologies on human behavior.

 #### 🚀 Ambitions
-create with inclusive mindset, build accessible features for VR/AR apps, consciously benefit from Ai.
+create with inclusive mindset, build accessible features for web, mobile and VR/AR apps, consciously benefit from Ai.

 #### 🔭 I’m looking to collaborate on
 accessibility features, open-source.